kottans/frontend/tasks/js-basics.md

 1. [freecodecamp Algorithm Scripting Challenges](https://learn.freecodecamp.org/javascript-algorithms-and-data-structures/intermediate-algorithm-scripting)
    - finish first half of the course (11 lessons) and save a screenshot.

-If you honestly finished all the previous steps than go ahead and share it with others — post a message to [course channel][chat] with the link to your repo and the words _Intro to JS – finished_.

-When you finish this task you can start the next one.

 Finish the subtasks (1) and (2) above.

 When complete do the following: